The Ultimate Guide: How to Grow a Law FirmBusiness Advice & Research

 In your growth plan, your executive summary should serve as a “snapshot” of your firm in its current iteration, along with a brief summary of how you got here and where you plan to take the organization in its next stage of growth.

 You want to ensure that there is enough demand for your services within your target market to support your law firm’s growth.
-A market analysis, whether part of a business plan or a growth plan, helps the business owner survey the landscape of their industry, identify business opportunity, and design a strategy for capturing market share.
+A market analysis, whether part of a business plan or a growth plan, helps the business owner survey the landscape of their industry, identify business opportunities, and design a strategy for capturing market share.

 In an initial launch plan, financial projections are used to demonstrate how the company will make a profit, how much it will cost to keep the business running, and how profits will be reinvested for future growth.